-Your doctor will give you your outlook based on leukemia research findings from the past years.
+Your doctor will give you your outlook based on leukemia research findings from past years.
 These statistics are based on people who had your type of leukemia, but each person is different.
 Try not to focus too much on these types of statistics if you receive a diagnosis of leukemia.
 Your outlook will depend on your age, your overall health, and the stage of your leukemia.
-The following were the five-year survival rates for people with different types of leukemia in the United States from 2005 to 2011:

 No early screening tests for leukemia are available.
 If you have risk factors and symptoms, ask your doctor about blood tests.